 Software development is more than creating solutions that run needed functions.
 For business, a new software product is a way to change the operational status quo or make a leap in processes optimization in order to ensure better business results.
 It requires writing high-quality code and delivering a reliable solution that operates seamlessly and doesn’t have flaws.

-Therefore, Quality Assurance (aka QA) is more than finding bugs in a “the-more-the-better” mode.
+Therefore, Quality Assurance and software testing is more than finding bugs in a “the-more-the-better” mode.
 The QA team’s mission is to help web developers deliver the product of their work within the estimated timeline, detecting any issues that might block successful operation of the software or even affect the user experience.